Removable, conventional dentures are the most affordable denture option. This option is for individuals who are missing some or all of their teeth.

 Lack of support and retention

-Because some dentures sit directly on the gum line and are not attached to an anchor, they can move around.
+Because some dentures sit directly on the gum line and are not attached to an anchor, your dentist in Lincoln, NE does say that they can move around.
 Ultimately, this does not provide adequate stability or support.
 This instability tends to make everyday activities like eating, talking, coughing, and laughing more difficult.

 Difficulty tasting food